swetha6116/Job-listings/README.md

 7. Passport.js

 Design Decisions:

-1.Decided to use MongoDB to create user models - recruiter and applicant to manage fucntionalities particular to them.
+1. Decided to use MongoDB to create user models - recruiter and applicant to manage fucntionalities particular to them.
 2. Created two collections for user and job.
 Used an array as an attribute of a job to store the names of interested applicants for a job role.
 3. Used passport.js for the login/sign up module because its clean authentication strategies.
 4. Added a grey color on top of the requirements specified so that an applicant knows its past the dealine.